Some call it rustic. We call it refined.

 like creases you burnish on old saddles or boots.

-Much like skirt lengths, character grade floors are appropriate and can be beautiful in any setting.
+Much like skirt lengths, character grade floors are appropriate and beautiful in any setting.

 Reclaimed wood suppliers create their own classifications of them in their own grades or Styles.